tscnlab/BillerEtAl_JESEE_2025/README.md

 ## Reproduce results

+The best way to reproduce the results is to clone this repository to a local directory.
+Scripts depend on data and folders in the same directory structure as provided in this repository.
 Results can be reproduced by executing the R script `RUN_ME.R`.
 Executing the script will perform the following actions:

 - loading the custom function `check_renv_status`